-The Group operates in Asia with dominant operations in Hong Kong, the People's Republic of China and the Philippines.
-Entities in the Group regularly transact in currencies other than their respective functional currencies ("foreign currencies") such as the Hong Kong Dollar ("HKD"), Chinese Yuan or Renminbi ("RMB") and Philippine Peso ("PESO").
+The Group operates in Asia and Europe with dominant operations in Hong Kong, the People's Republic of China, the Philippines and the United Kingdom.
+Entities in the Group regularly transact in currencies other than their respective functional currencies ("foreign currencies") such as the Hong Kong Dollar ("HKD"), Chinese Yuan or Renminbi ("RMB"), Philippine Peso ("PESO") and Great Britain Pound ("GBP").